Weekly Bullion Market Review & Out-Look

 $17.10

-On Thursday of last week, after the GBP had its 'flash crash', the dollar broke above its failed Rising Wedge.
+On Thursday of last week, after the GBP had its 'flash crash', the dollar broke above its Rising Wedge, which is usually a negative pattern, and since the U.S. dollar broke it to the upside, it was a failed pattern.
+(As seen in the chart below)

-How this happened, doesn't make sense, because technically speaking we are looking at a chart where the price of the U.S. dollar broke above its falling trend-line on a down day.
+It doesn't make sense because, technically speaking, we are looking at a chart where the price of the U.S. dollar broke above its falling trend-line on a down day.

-For this reason, I'm going to keep the falling and rising trend-lines on the US dollar chart (for now), and we'll see what happens next week.
+For this reason, I'm going to keep the falling and rising trend-lines on the US dollar chart (for now), and because of the U.S. dollar's weird movement and the up and upcoming U.S. Presidential Elections, there isn't much analysis that can be done.
+We'll see what happens in the week to come. (continued...)

 Charts provided courtesy of TradingView.com